Scotland edge England in Calcutta Cup thriller

 At the age of 23, flanker Tom Curry, 23, became England's youngest captain since Will Carling in 1988.

-After the pre-match rain and wind at Murrayfield had eased, Smith got into the game with a sharp pass that allowed wing Max Malins to combine with Freddie Steward before the full-back was bundled into touch by Scotland captain and opposite number Stuart Hogg five metres short of the try-line.
+After the pre-match rain and wind at Murrayfield had eased, England played the better rugby early on and threatened a try through Freddie Steward before he was bundled into touch by Scotland captain and opposing full-back Stuart Hogg five metres short of the try-line.

-It wasn't until the 17th minute that England went ahead with a Smith penalty.

-But a minute later Scotland went ahead thanks to a try scored from their first real attack.
+England eventually went ahead with Smith's 17th-minute penalty but it proved a short-lived lead as, moments later, Scotland went ahead from their first real attack.

-Hogg then released Darcy Graham and the Scotland wing stepped inside Joe Marchant before finding White, on as a head injury replacement for scrum-half Ali Price, who finished an excellent move.
+The full-back released Darcy Graham, who stepped inside Joe Marchant before finding White, on as a head injury replacement for scrum-half Ali Price, who finished an excellent move.

 Russell kicked the conversion and Scotland led 7-3.

-England, having seen Scotland defend a catch-and-drive maul off a penalty, went for the posts next time and Smith cut the lead to 7-6 before Russell edged the hosts further in front with the last kick of the half.
+Smith cut Scotland's lead to 7-6 before Russell edged the hosts four points in front with the last kick of the first half.

 Smith reduced the gap with his third penalty and then, after good work by the England pack, stepped sharply off his right foot to evade the defence for a well-taken try.